-Claudia D. Solari is a research associate in the Metropolitan Housing and Communities Policy Center at the Urban Institute, where she studies housing instability.
+Claudia D. Solari is a senior research associate in the Metropolitan Housing and Communities Policy Center at the Urban Institute, where she studies housing instability.

 Solari specializes in social inequality and demography, with a focus on homelessness, low-income housing, mixed-income housing, neighborhood inequality and segregation, and housing crowding.
 She has worked on longitudinal social experiments, including the New Hope Project and the Family Options Study.
 Solari is trained in quantitative and mixed-methods research, as well as survey design, evaluation, and large-scale data collection.
 She is skilled with large- and small-scale project management and was project director of the Annual Homeless Assessment Report to Congress.